-Table \ref{sigma:table_model3} and \ref{sigma:table_model4} present the comparison results for $\textbf{Models}$ 3 and 4, respectively.
+Tables \ref{sigma:table_model3} - \ref{sigma:table_model4} present the comparison results for $\textbf{Models}$ 3 and 4, respectively.
 Different from $\textbf{Models}$ 1-2, the covariance matrices under $\textbf{Models}$ 3-4 are unstructured.
 This implies that the RLZ approach does not have the advantage.
 Hence, it is clearly seen that the proposed method performs much better than the RLZ approach, especially at capturing the sparse structure and with respect to EN loss.
 Generally, the proposed method provides superior performance to other approaches, with similar comparison results as described under $\textbf{Models}$ 1-2.
 For the most general covariance matrix with no sparse pattern of $\textbf{Model}$ 5, the proposed method performs even better as shown in Table \ref{sigma:table_model5} since it does not impose any assumptions on the sparse pattern of the underlying covariance matrix.
 The proposed method gives substantial good performance when dimension is large.